 Recommended daily supplement for children aged 12-16 is 2 tablets

 Recommended daily supplementation for adults is 4 tablets.

 The recommended daily therapeutic dose is 8 tablets.

 N.B.
 You should be aware of any hypersensitivity, as Vitamax contains a wide variety of herbs and vegetables.

 Vitamax does NOT contain iron or copper.

 If I only get to choose one product, it will be VITAMAX.
-The most potent multivitamin with a lot of good stuff accumulated into a single tablet (or 4, which I take daily for the last 10 years).
+The most potent multivitamin with a lot of good stuff accumulated into a single tablet (or 4, which I take daily).

 Vitamax in combination with stress B, Vitamin C Booster, Vitamin D3, and Krill Oil will help me recover after severe burnout.
 Thanks to CEO Bianca Brangstrup for guiding me in the most professional and caring way.